cysouw/diathesis/review/reviewLSP.md

 > This is a corpus example.
 No change.

 - p.
-388 12.54c/d The examples contain Funktionsverbgefüge.
+388 12.54c/d The examples contain Funktions­verb­gefüge.

 > agree, but that doesn't solve the question. no change